doronsobol/Visual_analogies_for_RL_transfer_Learning/README.md

 # Visual_analogies_for_RL_transfer_Learning

-##acknoweledgments:
+## acknoweledgments:
-The UNIT GAN code was heavily taken from the [oficial imlpementation](https://github.com/mingyuliutw/UNIT) And the RL code was heavily taken from [here](https://github.com/dgriff777/rl_a3c_pytorch)
+The UNIT GAN code is heavily based on the code of the [oficial imlpementation](https://github.com/mingyuliutw/UNIT) And the RL code is heavily based on the code of [rl_a3c_pytorch](https://github.com/dgriff777/rl_a3c_pytorch)